HiDeaUp/pH7BioLinks/README.md

 ## 👨‍🍳 The Coder

-Me, I'm [Pierre-Henry Soria](https://ph7.me), a programmatic and passionate software developer who enjoys challenges and continuous learning on a daily basis! 👨‍🏭
+Me, I'm **[Pierre-Henry Soria](https://ph7.me)**, a programmatic and passionate software developer who enjoys challenges and continuous learning on a daily basis! 👨‍🏭

 You can reach me at _hi {{AT}} ph7 [[D0T]] me_!